treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

    It would be fairly simple to go down to 32 keys, with only a single key for each thumb.
    The idea appeals to me, but I don't think there are any practical benefits for me to do so.
+   I might do it in the future if/when I build a new keyboard.

 1. More practice.